MrCee/Synology-Homebrew/README.md

 Select your install type:

-##### 1) Synology-Homebrew: Minimal install ignoring and/or uninstalling packages in config.json.
+##### 1) Synology-Homebrew: Minimal install will provide the homebrew basics, ignore packages in config.json, leaving the rest to you.
+   ** If you are running this script after a full setup, you can use this option to uninstall packages previously installed by option 2

-##### 2) Synology-Homebrew: Full setup includes packages in config.json.
-Recommended if you want to get started with Neovim or install some of the great packages listed.
+##### 2) Synology-Homebrew: Full setup includes packages in config.json
+   ** This is recommended if you want to get started with Neovim

 Essential packages that will always be installed include: